Totally positive Toeplitz matrices: classical and modern: Tropical Toeplitz matrices

 \section{Tropical Toeplitz matrices}

-In the previous section we recovered Schoenberg parameters asymptotically from parameters associated to finite totally positive Toeplitz matrices using an approach that involves all of $U_+(\R_{>0})$ and describing the (finite and infinite) Toeplitz matrices uniformly in terms of natural coordinates.
-However, once we have chosen our positive chart on $U_+$ (or perhaps a class of positive charts related by positive birational transformations), then the next natural thing to do, following \cite{Lusztig94}, is to tropicalise.
+In the previous section we recovered Schoenberg parameters asymptotically from parameters associated to finite totally positive Toeplitz matrices using an approach that involves describing the (finite and infinite) Toeplitz matrices uniformly in terms of natural coordinates on $U_+(\R_{>0})$.
+However, once we have chosen this positive chart (or perhaps a class of positive charts related by positive birational transformations), then the next natural thing to do, following \cite{Lusztig94}, is to tropicalise.